lmagyar/prim-ctrl/README.md

                                   local-port:          12345 - if you used the example tailscale funnel command above (the local webhook will be started on this port)
                                   local-path:          /prim-ctrl - if you used the example tailscale funnel command above
-                                  external-port:       8443 - if you used the example tailscale funnel command above -ac, --accept-cellular          in case of start, if WiFi is not connected, don't return error, but start VPN up -b, --backup-state              in case of start, backup current state to stdout as single string (in case of an error, it will try to restore the original state but will not write it to stdout)
+                                  external-port:       8443 - if you used the example tailscale funnel command above -rv, --restart-vpn DAYS         in case of start, even if connected locally, but VPN is not used in the past DAYS, start VPN up
+  -ac, --accept-cellular          in case of start, if WiFi is not connected, don't return error, but start VPN up -b, --backup-state              in case of start, backup current state to stdout as single string (in case of an error, it will try to restore the original state but will not write it to stdout)
   -r, --restore-state STATE       in case of stop, restore previous state from STATE (use -b to get a valid STATE string)